-The missing top bar icons are not typically a problem in other GNOME-based distros such as Ubuntu, and Pop!_OS because their custom shell over the GNOME makes this happen and so you should start seeing the indicator applets without doing anything.
+The missing top bar icons are not typically a problem in other GNOME-based distros such as Ubuntu and Pop!_OS because their custom shell over the GNOME makes this happen.
+So you should start seeing the indicator applets without doing anything.

-Fedora uses GNOME mostly in its purest form.
-GNOME doesn’t like making the top bar busier to reduce clutter, hence this important feature is missing.
-I feel the applets should be displayed by default, and the user should be able to manage what is displayed and what not.
+Fedora uses GNOME mainly in its purest form.
+GNOME doesn’t like making the top bar busier to reduce clutter.
+Hence this critical feature is missing.
+I feel the applets should be displayed by default, and the user should be able to manage what is displayed and what is not.

 Anyway, given today, Fedora doesn’t show the status icons.
 If you are on the same page as me, you have landed at the right place.
-Without further ado, let’s get started.
+So without further ado, let’s get started.

 Adding indicator applet to Top bar of Fedora